dmckinnon/dmckinnon.github.io/_drafts/2025-07-05-Tokenisation-in-LLMs.md

 So what other schemes are there?

 ## Subword-level tokens
 As mentioned above, a lot of words we use are compound words, or made up of sub-word modifiers or building blocks.
 You can have a verb, walk, and this can have its tense modified with a suffix: -ed, -ing.
 The word 'way' is a word on its own, but can be compounded with others: gang, door, run (gangway, doorway, runway).
 These all relate to the original meaning of way (a space that is intended to be moved through), but modify it.
 A doorway implies a narrow opening; a runway implies a honking great road and aeroplanes.

 In embedding space, this would work as each of these tokens being individual vectors ('way', 'door', 'run'), and then the addition of their vectors having semantic meaning.
 When converted back to token space from embedding space, the sum of the vectors for 'run' and 'way' should produce a vector that translates to the tokens that make up 'runway' (perhaps a single token itself, but probably not)
 To generalise this concept, by separating subwords into tokens, the model can learn how different suffices like 'ing' modify verbs across many contexts.

 But how do we get these sub words?
 How do we decide what a reasonable sub-word is?

 One answer is: have a dictionary of predetermined tokens.
 Well, we considered this, and while it's mildly more reasonable than a dictionary of full words, it hits the same problems (handling new word, for example)

 Another answer is: build up the vocabulary from the dataset we are given.
 Let's say we're trying to learn on ALL of wikipedia.
 And instead of coming in with a pre-made tokenisation, we're going to build our own tokenisation from the given text.

-Let's go over what this means
+Let's go over what this means.
 We start with a simple character-based tokenisation.
 All lower case letters, upper case letters, all possible punctuation, spaces, even the rare semicolon and the demisemicolon (when you want but the briefest of pauses).

 Then we perform frequency analysis over the text for pairs of tokens; that is, how often does each possible pair of characters appear?
 For example, 'i' and 'n' would appear often together ('in' being a common word itself, but also is part of ing, a common suffix).
 These most common pairs get merged to create a new token: 'in' becomes a token in the vocabulary (as would things is like 'is', 'it', 'at', and so on.
 Not because they are words themselves, but because they are common pairings even within words, eg 'with' has 'it').

 This is repeated again and again, until we have a vocabulary of a desired size.
 The tokens will get larger as we go, but this then means we can represent some things with fewer tokens.
 For example, 'tokenisation' - we might have 'token' be an entire token itself, as would 'tion', and therefore we have perhaps four or five tokens.
 Compare this to a per-letter basis: we can now have a denser information content in the same amount of tokens.
 Given that the processing scales on a per-vector basis, and each vector corresponds to one token, the denser we can be with tokens the better.